 July 8, 2025

-INSS to host Center for Disruptive Technology and Future Warfare Conference
+INSS Hosts Disruptive Technology for Future Warfare Conference

-This conference, which will take place on 4 September 2025 at the NDU campus on Fort Lesley J. McNair in Washington, DC, explores how the DoD can adapt new technology and engage the defense industrial base (DIB) to support the warfighter.
+This conference took place on 4 September 2025 and explored how the DoD can adapt new technology and engage the defense industrial base (DIB) to support the warfighter.

 June 5, 2025